markmclaren/uPortal-start-helm/README.md

 ```
 git clone https://github.com/markmclaren/uPortal-start-helm
 ```
-Install the MariaDB dependency - this will download a **tgz** file to the charts directory.
+Install the MariaDB dependency - this will download a **tgz** file to the charts directory inside uportal-demo-k8s.
 ```
-cd uportal-demo-k8s
-helm dependency update
+helm dependency update uportal-demo-k8s
 ```

 Make sure you have your Kubernetes context set correctly (you can use VSCode, [kubectx](https://github.com/ahmetb/kubectx) or [kubectxwin](https://github.com/thomasliddledba/kubectxwin) to do this).